Moros y Cristianos (festival)

 The festivals represent the capture of the city by the Muslims and the subsequent Christian reconquering fight.
-The people who take part in the festival are usually enlisted in local associations called filaes (singular filà) or comparses (companies that represent the Christian or Moor legions).
+The people who take part in the festival are usually enlisted in local associations called filaes (singular filà) or comparsas (companies that represent the Christian or Moor legions).
+Each side consists of various companies that carry out activities throughout the year, organizing spectacular parades during the days of the festival and spending a lot of gunpowder with firing salutes from the arquebus in dramatized battles.
 The festivals last for several days, and feature festive parades with bombastic costumes loosely inspired by Medieval fashion.
 Christians wear fur, metallic helmets, and armor, fire loud arquebuses, and ride horses.
 In contrast, Moors wear ancient Arab costumes, carry scimitars, and ride real camels or elephants.
 The festival develops among shots of gunpowder, medieval music, and fireworks, and ends with the Christians winning a simulated battle around a castle.

-Due to Spanish colonization, the performing art has been adapted in the Philippines since the 17th century and is a popular street play throughout the country.
+Due to Spanish Empire expansion, the performing art has been adapted in other places in Europe, America, and Asia, as in the Philippines since the 17th century and is a popular street play throughout the country.
 Unlike the Spanish version, the Philippine version is dominated by indigenous Philippine cultures which are used in language, costumes, musics, and dances of the play.
 The main story of the art, however, has been faithfully retained.
 Similar celebrations in Zacatecas, México, are called Morisma.

+Origin

+Theatrical festivities with this setting are already documented even before the end of the Reconquista itself, in 1426 in Murcia and in 1463 in Jaén.

+The modern "comparsas" or companies of Moors and Christians have their origin in the old Soldadesca, the local militia that carried out military acts of display or exhibition of the troops if required to pay tribute to some authority.
+Traditionally they carried out these troop parades during the so-called "royal festivities" for the visit of the king, a royal anniversary, commemoration of a victory or birth of a prince.
+In certain towns, these acts of the militia were also carried out to honor the local patron figure on his holiday, which is why it survived as annual celebrations.

+The historical element is added by taking advantage of these festivities for the representation and exhibition of Moors and Christians comedies, normally with a moralistic or religious didactic character.
+It is from the beginning of the 19th century when the first texts of Las Embajadas (the Embassies) appear, which require the need for two sides facing each other for the conquest of a castle.